 To submit your online application click the “Apply for Job” button at the bottom of this page.
 Emailed or posted applications will not be accepted.

 Equity and Diversity

 The Department of Justice is an equal opportunity employer and is committed to growing the Aboriginal and Torres Strait Islander workforce as a part of EEO Management Plan and its Aboriginal Workforce Development Strategy.
-We embrace diversity and encourage applications from a diverse field, people from a culturally and linguistically diverse background, young people and people with disability including Aboriginal and Torres Strait Islander people.
+We embrace diversity and encourage applications from a diverse field, people from a culturally and linguistically diverse background, young people and people with disability.

 As a measure to achieve equality, Section 51 of the Equal Opportunity Act 1984 applies to this position.
 Aboriginal and Torres Strait Islander people are encouraged to apply.